road2paradise/MSA-Devops/README.md

 [Link](https://kenny-devops-2020-07.azurewebsites.net/ ) to the deployed webapp.

-Any pull requests to the `develop` and `master` branches will need approval from the code owner as a sanity check before pipelines being executed.
+Any pull requests to the `develop` and `master` branches will need to be reviewed as a sanity check before pipelines are executed.
+This is to save unnecessary executes to occur.

 A `build status` can be seen on the top of the README.md file that shows the status of the build pipelines on Azure.